bojand/ghz/www/docs/load.md

   [OK]   10000 responses
 ```

-Performs step load starting at `50` RPS and inscreasing by `10` RPS every `5s` until we reach `150` RPS at which point the load is sustained at constant RPS rate until we reach `10000` total requests.
+Performs step load starting at `50` RPS and increasing by `10` RPS every `5s` until we reach `150` RPS at which point the load is sustained at constant RPS rate until we reach `10000` total requests.
 The RPS load is distributed among the `10` workers, all sharing `1` connection.

 ![Step Up Load](/images/const_c_step_up_rps.svg)